Local moving companies in Pennsylvania

 - Elevator reservation: One common issue that should be handled ahead of time is reserving the building’s elevator and finding out their rules for using the elevator.

 - State licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services – Division of Consumer Services.
-Make sure the moving company you use has a license before hiring them.
+Make sure your moving company is fully licensed before booking.

 - Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
 You can set an official move date on the form so all of your mail will get properly forwarded to Florida.
 Get started here.